bmsauer/pyenvi/README.md

             """

 ##Possible Improvements:
-    -Support for variables over a network
+- Support for variables over a network
-    -Variable persistance from start to stop
+- Variable persistance from start to stop

 ##TODO / Open Issues:
-    -Process leak on non-clean exit
+- Process leak on non-clean exit
-    -Better tests (see test file)
+- Better tests (see test file)
-    -Documentation
+- Documentation